-- Baltimore Museum of Industry: discover the 19th century history of the commerce and industry in the region of Baltimore.
+- Baltimore Museum of Industry: discover the 19th-century history of the commerce and industry in the region of Baltimore.

-- Federal Hill: take an amazing look over Inner Harbor from a beautiful green area with narrow path and high trees.
+- Federal Hill: take an amazing look over Inner Harbor from a beautiful green area with a narrow path and high trees.

 - Harborplace shopping center: 100 shops and 15 dining places, the paradise for any shopaholic.

-- Historic Ships in Baltimore Museum: discover the USS Torsk, the Lightship Chesapeake, the Seven Foot Knoll Lighthouse, USS Constellation and USCGC Taney.
+- Historic Ships in Baltimore Museum: discover the USS Torsk, the Lightship Chesapeake, the Seven Foot Knoll Lighthouse, USS Constellation, and USCGC Taney.

 - National Aquarium: the great underwater world with exhibits like a large shark tank, acrobatic dolphin, a stingray pool and animal planet Australia.

 - Fell’s Point: located a mile away from the Inner Harbor, direction East.
-It was the a huge area for building privateer ships in the early years of the 19th century.
-Currently, you will find cobblestone streets, tall period houses and narrow market places.
+It was a huge area for building privateer ships in the early years of the 19th century.
+Currently, you will find cobblestone streets, tall period houses, and narrow market places.
 You can have a coffee if you are tired of touring the city highlights.